Understanding Substance Use Disorders

 What are Opioids?

 Opioids are narcotics used for pain relief that produce morphine-like effects on the body.
-These drugs significantly and quickly influence dopamine levels, and therefore can be highly addictive.
+These drugs significantly and quickly influence dopamine levels and can be highly addictive.

 In the U.S., more than 1 million people have died since 1999 from a drug overdose, with more than 75 percent of those involving an opioid.
 Since 2000, opioid-related deaths have grown tenfold.
 This public health crisis impacts our families, friends, and communities.